handmadecode/quill/README.md

 others provide new functionality.
 All of the plugins can be used individually; they do not depend on each other.

-The Quill plugins are designed for use with Gradle 4.3 or later, except for the SpotBugs Additions plugin, which requires Gradle 5.1 or later.
-Any success in using the plugins with earlier versions of Gradle is purely coincidental.
+The Quill plugins require Gradle 6 or later and Java 8 or later.
+They have been tested with the applicable combinations of Gradle 6.0.1 - 7.0 and Java 8 - 16.

 The Quill plugins were developed to support the author's way of working with Gradle.
 They may not appeal to the taste of those who work in different ways.